-20 Gingerbread House Ideas
+17 Gingerbread House Ideas

+Gingerbread LodgeGingerbread house ideas can be as varied as the homes in our neighborhoods or favorite destinations.
 With a little effort, a basic A-frame gingerbread house kit becomes this snowy ski lodge.
 We used candy rocks for the exterior, rolled wafer cookies for exposed beams and a heaping helping of royal icing and coarse sugar for the snow-kissed rooftop.

 Gingerbread CabinWho wouldn’t want to curl up in this cozy gingerbread cabin?
 A basic A-frame kit gets dressed up with shredded wheat cereal, pretzel rods and candy rocks.
 Our favorite embellishment is the mounted candy “antlers” on the front door, made from a chocolate disc and broken pretzel pieces.